jrtx0/The-Little-Schemer/Readme.md

-# The Little Schemer Code.
+# the little schemer code.
 the little schemer code implemented in DrRacket.